 Most tea balls have a chain on them, with a clip attached to the chain.
 You use the chain to lower and fish the tea ball out with when the tea is steeped to the desired strength.
 You use the clip to attach the chain to the side of the tea pot or mug.
-In practice, though, the chain often gets detached and lost over time in gadget drawers, and the tea ball is simply fished out with a spoon.
+In practice, though, the clip and the chain often get detached and lost over time in gadget drawers, and the tea ball is simply fished out with a spoon.

 Most tea balls have matching small shallow saucers that you are supposed to rest them in afterwards, for example at a table.
-Most often, though, tea gets made in the kitchen so the used tea ball just gets chucked in the sink instead, and the stand eventually gets lost and forgotten.
+Often, though, tea gets made in the kitchen so the used tea ball just gets chucked in the sink instead, and the stand eventually gets lost and forgotten.

 Tea balls come in a zillion different sizes and variations.
 You can get small ones to make a single cup of tea to ones large enough to hold enough tea for a pot.

 Some specialty ones are shaped like teapots, including a decorative handle, though these are only big enough to hold tea for a single cup.

-You can also get tea balls spoon shaped; the bowl of the spoon is what holds the tea, then you can stir it around in your cup with the handle attached.
+You can also get tea balls that are spoon shaped; the bowl of the spoon is what holds the tea, then you can stir it around in your cup with the handle attached.